Farmed mealworms in a bin.

 Chicks (0-6 Weeks)

-In the first few weeks of life, Coturnix quail chicks require a diet with around 24-28% protein.
+In those first few weeks, Coturnix quail chicks thrive on a diet with around 24-28% protein.
 This high level of protein supports their rapid growth.
-I’ve always used a game bird starter feed for my quail chicks to ensure they’re getting the right nutrition.
+I always use a game bird starter feed for my chicks, and for the very first week, I mash the crumbles to make sure they can easily eat and digest the feed.

 Adult Quail (6+ Weeks)

-Once quail reach maturity, their protein needs decrease slightly, but they still require a significant amount to stay healthy and keep producing eggs.
-I recommend a feed that contains 18-20% protein for adult quail.
-If you’re raising quail for meat, you may want to stick closer to the higher end of this range to promote muscle development.
+As your quail mature, their protein requirements drop slightly, but they still need plenty to stay in top form.
+For adult quail, I recommend a feed with about 18-20% protein.
+If you’re raising quail for meat, you might lean toward the higher end of this range to help promote muscle development.
+At this stage, your birds can easily handle standard crumbles or pellets.

 Protein Sources for Quail